Careers in Sociology

 To learn more about career opportunities for sociology students:

-- Visit the employment opportunities.
-These sites are focused specifically on career opportunities for sociology students (undergraduates and graduates) - and remind students that sociology majors are well prepared to handle jobs in the 21st century. and
+- Visit the career opportunities for sociology students - which reminds students that sociology majors are well prepared to handle jobs in the 21st century. and

 - Visit UofL's Career Center, which offers practical advice to both current students and alumni on career exploration (including sociology), creating a résumé and cover letter, networking, finding available jobs or internships, career fairs, interviewing, and applying to graduate programs*.
 You can also access a collection of diversity resources, as well as make an appointment with one of the career coaches.